robustrambles/site/walks/dover-to-dorking-robust-ramble/section-14-(out).md

   Distance/Time: 4.5 Miles/2.5 Hours
   Start: The Unicorn, Marden village centre; there is a village car park.
   Comment: >
     Some excellent Kentish countryside, although there are some very poor footpaths in this area.
 There is varied countryside with trees, orchards and valleys, possibly muddy in places.
-As ever keep a close eye on the map and don&#x2019;t take any path for granted.
+As ever keep a close eye on the map and don't take any path for granted.
 portraitMap: false
 ---
 With ‘The Unicorn’ at Marden on your right, go ahead along the main road, soon passing the library and car park on the left.
 Shortly after, look out for a green public footpath sign indicating a path going left down to a recreation ground.
 Turn down here.